firedrakeproject/firedrake/docs/source/matrix-free.rst

 information that will not be fully available from the UFL description in :class:`.ImplicitMatrixContext`.
 For example, it is not possible to extract physical parameters such as the Reynolds number from a UFL bilinear form.
-In this case, the :class:`.NonlinearVariationalSolver` takes a dictionary ``"appctx"`` as an optional keyword argument.
+In this case, the solver accepts a dictionary ``"appctx"`` as an optional keyword argument, the same argument may also be passed to :func:`~.assemble` in the case of preassembled solves.
 Firedrake passes that down into the :class:`.ImplicitMatrixContext` so that it is accessible to preconditioners.

 Example usage
 =============

 To demonstrate some use cases for matrix-free operators and preconditioners, we will now move on to some examples.
-These range from a simple primal Poisson equation and build up the complexity, ending with a scalable preconditioner for the simulation of Rayleigh-Benard convection.
+These range start with a simple primal Poisson equation and build up the complexity, ending with a scalable preconditioner for the simulation of Rayleigh-Benard convection.

 .. include:: demos/poisson.py.rst